patronus

 Here are the witches and wizards who accomplished it, with some significant Patronus moments from across the stories.

-Harry Potter – Stag
+HP – Stag

 Harry flung himself out from behind the bush and pulled out his wand.